On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 );

-A single design may contain multiple pieces of content and each piece of queried content exists within this draft.
+A single design may contain multiple pieces of content.
 You'll typically want to loop through the individual content items:

 {